Josh Currie: Professional

 At the conclusion of the season, Currie left the Penguins organization as an impending free agent and signed a one-year contract with Russian club, Metallurg Magnitogorsk of the Kontinental Hockey League (KHL), on June 11, 2021.
 In his first season with Metallurg in 2021–22, he recorded ten goals and 26 points in 48 games.
 In February 2022, he signed a one-year extension with the Russian team.
 Metallurg finished atop the Eastern Conference and qualified for the KHL playoffs, advancing to the Gagarin Cup final, where they were defeated by CSKA Moscow.
 Currie ended the playoffs with five goals and nine points in 23 games.
 In his second season with Metallurg in 2022–23, Currie appeared in 48 games, tallying three goals and 12 points.
 Metallurg fell to fifth in the conference, but still qualified for the playoffs.
 They faced Avtomobilist Yekaterinburg in the opening round but advanced to the second round against Avangard Omsk, in which they were eliminated.
 Currie appeared in only five of team's eleven playoff games, going scoreless.

 On July 1, 2023, Currie returned to North America to sign a one-year, two-way contract with the Ottawa Senators.
 Currie attended Ottawa's training camp, but failed to make the team.
 He was placed on waivers on September 29.
 After going unclaimed, he was assigned to Ottawa's AHL affiliate, the Belleville Senators, for the 2023–24 season.
 He appeared in 62 games with Belleville, scoring 12 goals and 29 points.
 Belleville qualified for the 2024 Calder Cup playoffs and faced the Toronto Marlies in the first round.
 They eliminated the Marlies to face the top-seeded Cleveland Monsters in the second round.
 The Monsters swept the Senators in four games in their best-of-five series.
 Currie added three goals and six points in seven games.

 Having concluded his contract with the Senators, Currie returned abroad as a free agent and agreed to a one-year deal with German club, Kölner Haie of the DEL, on July 25, 2024.
+In his only season in the DEL, he recorded 12 goals and 23 points in 49 games.
+Kölner Haie made the playoffs and in 16 playoff games he tallied five goals and seven points.
+On July 15, 2025, he moved to Graz 99ers of the Austrian ICE Hockey League.
+In 44 games, he recorded 16 goals and 39 points.
+The team went undefeated in the playoffs and won the ICE championship.
+In twelve playoff games, he scored five goals and nine points.